MicrosoftDocs/visualstudio-docs/docs/debugger/attach-to-running-processes-with-the-visual-studio-debugger.md

 ## <a name="BKMK_Scenarios"></a> Common debugging scenarios

-To help you determine whether to use **Attach to process** and what process to attach to, the following table shows a few common debugging scenarios, with links to more instructions where available.
+To help you determine whether to use **Attach to Process** and what process to attach to, the following table shows a few common debugging scenarios, with links to more instructions where available.
 (The list is not exhaustive.)

 For some app types, like Universal Windows App (UWP) apps, you don't attach directly to a process name, but use the **Debug Installed App Package** menu option in Visual Studio instead (see table).

 For the debugger to attach to code written in C++, the code needs to emit `DebuggableAttribute`.
 You can add this to your code automatically by linking with the [/ASSEMBLYDEBUG](/cpp/build/reference/assemblydebug-add-debuggableattribute) linker option.

+For client-side script debugging, script debugging must be enabled in the browser.
+For debugging client-side script on Chrome, choose **Webkit** as the code type, and depending on your app type, you may need to start the  browser in debugging mode (type `chrome.exe --remote-debugging-port=9222` from a command line).

 To quickly select a running process to attach the debugger to, in Visual Studio, type **Ctrl**+**Alt**+**P**, and then type the first letter of the process name.